liamblake/liamblake.github.io/_pages/experience.md

 - [Statistical Modelling & Inference II](https://www.adelaide.edu.au/course-outlines/104843/1/sem-2/2023): A second-year course covering statistical methods, including estimation, hypothesis esting, linear models, and maximum likelihood methods.
 - [Mathematics IM](https://www.adelaide.edu.au/course-outlines/013617/1/sem-1/2022), [IA](https://www.adelaide.edu.au/course-outlines/019786/1/sem-2/2022), and [IB](https://www.adelaide.edu.au/course-outlines/009786/2/sem-1/2022): A set of introductory first-year courses to calculus and linear algebra, taken by all mathematics and engineering students.

+Here are a few pieces of anonymous student feedback on my teaching, as surveyed each semester:

+> "Very engaging and was very approachable.
+Tried to make the course more interesting with his charisma."

+> "Liam creates an interactive and engaging environment in tutorials.
+I appreciate his personal experiences and opinions that he shares, to make the content more applicable.
+Liam also provides really kind and constructive feedback."

+> "Liam was one of the best teachers I've had at the university.
+He was very clear in his explanations of course material and often delivered concepts in particularly 'down–to–earth' terms that made them easier to understand."

 I have additionally been a marker/grader for the following courses:

 - Fluid Mechanics III.